 Clove Tree Propagation Tips

 Clove trees grow in wet, tropical regions.
-They require consistent temperatures of 70-85 F. (21-30 C.) that do not dip below 50 F. (10 C.).
+They require consistent temperatures of 70 to 85 degrees F. (21-30 C.) that do not dip below 50 degrees F. (10 C.).
 Clove trees can grow in full sun to part shade.
 Commercially, they are grown in regions within 10 degrees of the equator, where companion trees such as jacaranda and mango can provide them with some shade.

 Methods for Propagating Clove Trees

-The most common method of propagating cloves trees is by seed.
+The most common method of propagating clove trees is by seed.
 Cuttings can also be taken in midsummer, though this is not frequently done.
 Under the right conditions, clove trees grow best from seed propagation.
-However, it is important to note that a clove tree planted from seed will not start to produce blooms for 5-10 years, and they do not reach their maximum bloom until they are 15-20 years old.
+However, it is important to note that a clove tree planted from seed will not start to produce blooms for five to ten years, and they do not reach their maximum bloom until they are 15 to 20 years old.

-For germination, daytime temperatures should remain steadily around 85 F. (30 C.), with nighttime temperatures no lower than 60 F. (15 C.).
-In these conditions, seeds should germinate in 6-8 weeks.
-It is important to maintain these conditions until the seedlings are ready for transplant.
-Clove tree seedlings shouldn’t be transplanted for at least 6 months.
+For germination, daytime temperatures should remain steadily around 85 degrees F. (30 C.), with nighttime temperatures no lower than 60 degrees F. (15 C.).
+In these conditions, seeds should germinate in six to eight weeks.
+It is important to maintain these conditions until the seedlings are ready for transplanting.
+Clove tree seedlings shouldn’t be transplanted for at least six months.